azat-co/practicalnode/chapter4/chapter4.md

   |  yes / no
 ```

-The template above is provided with locals:
+If The template above is provided with these locals:

 ```js
 {